 By working with marketplace partners, grocers can eliminate constraints like limited shelf space, warehousing, fulfillment and shipping, all while giving customers the broad selection, on-demand access and convenience they expect.
 At the same time, grocers can introduce and test-market new products and offer hard-to-find items with no wholesale commitment, while gaining valuable insight into their customers’ desires for new categories and new products.

 With the increasingly high-stakes battle over consumer loyalty raging, the marketplace model is giving food retailers like Alberstons Companies a leg up on the competition in meeting customers’ expectations for a digital shopping experience.
+In fact, in March 2020, grocery orders on Mirakl-powered Marketplaces grew by a remarkable 27X.

 “The online marketplace provides our customers access to hard-to-find items, increases exposure for partner products, and gives us critical data regarding demand for emerging food and wellness trends,” said Albertsons’ SVP of Digital Marketing and eCommerce Narayan Iyengar.
 “We’re making rapid strides to build digital capabilities that serve our customers and show our determination to play a prominent role in the digital food and wellness ecosystem.”